xdgoi/Cubius/README.md

 # Welcome to Cubius!

-Cubius OS is a CLI that you can use to make using the terminal easier!
+Cubius is a CLI that you can use to make using the terminal easier!

-Here are the commands that CubiusOS can do right now!
+Here are the commands that Cubius can do right now!

 ### Version

-Simply type in "version" to get the versionnumber of CubiusOS.
+Simply type in "version" to get the version number of Cubius.

 ### Time

-Simply type in the word "time" into CubiusOS and it will give you the time.
+Simply type in the word "time" into Cubius and it will give you the time.

 ### Text File